Shirley Crider Williams -- Jamison

 Shirley was born April 2, 1939, the oldest child of Frank and Ruby Huffman Crider.
 She was raised in Sunny Plain with four siblings.
 Shirley graduated from St. Matthews High School.
 She married Paul Wayne Williams on Sept.
 21, 1957.
 They settled in the Jamison community, where they raised four children.
 With God's grace, Shirley ran the Williams Country Store and helped Wayne manage the farm.
 She served as a dispatcher in the early years of the Jamison Voluntary Fire Department.
-For over 60 years, she was a faithful member of Mount Carmel Baptist Church, where she once sang in the choir and was a member of the WMU.
+She was a faithful member of Mount Carmel Baptist Church for over 60 years where she once sang in the choir and was a member of the WMU.
 She will be sadly missed by her children, grandchildren, great-grandchildren and many members of the Jamison community.

 She was preceded in death by her husband, Wayne Williams; granddaughter, Heather Williams; brother, Elbert “Charlie” Crider; a sister, Audrey “Tooda” Walling; and daughter-in-law, Mary Jo Williams.

-She leaves behind a sister, Effie Rudd; a brother, George “Bo” Crider; four children, Michael Williams (Mary Jo), Donnie Williams Sr., Dale Williams (Tina) and Sharon Altman (Mark); grandchildren, Donnie Williams Jr. (Ashley), Sheinna Metts (Allen), John “JW” Williams (Danielle), Christopher Sigler (John), Stacey Rucker (Mitch), Jessica Reddick (Greg), Amanda Gregg (John), Waylon Williams (Sam), Sallie Hinson (Zack) and Thomas “TJ” Wetherell (Laura); 25 great-grandchildren; and a host of nieces and nephews.
+She leaves behind a sister, Effie Rudd and a brother, George “Bo” Crider, as well as four children, Michael Williams (Mary Jo), Donnie Williams Sr., Dale Williams (Tina), and Sharon Altman (Mark); grandchildren, Donnie Williams Jr. (Ashley), Sheinna Metts (Allen), John “JW” Williams (Danielle), Christopher Sigler (John), Stacey Rucker (Mitch), Jessica Reddick (Greg), Amanda Gregg (John), Waylon Williams (Sam), Sallie Hinson (Zack) and Thomas “TJ” Wetherell (Laura); 25 great-grandchildren; and a host of nieces and nephews.

 There will be a private graveside service held by the family.
 The Rev. Scott Wagoner will be officiating.